 I heard Modern Mrs. Darcy say on her podcast recently that Kate Morton likes her endings tied up neatly, but I thought this one was more than neat.
 While I loved the perfect way everything fit together in The Secret Keeper, this one was just TOO tidy.

-I mean, I like a clean ending without a bunch of loose ends as much as the next person (LOST, this is me giving you the side eye), but this was just too much for me to swallow.
+I mean, I like a clean ending without a bunch of loose ends as much as the next person (LOST, this is me giving you the side eye), but the ending of The Lake House book was just too much for me to swallow.

-But either way, I think I’m finally convinced to go back and read some of her other books.
+But either way, I think I’m finally convinced to go back and read more Kate Morton books.
 If you have suggestions about which one to try next, I’ll welcome your input.